Douglas County Flu Surveillance

 Emergency Department Influenza Surveillance

 Data on ILI patients seen the previous week are submitted to KDHE.
 The below chart shows the percentage of ILI visits reported by week for both Northeast Kansas and Kansas.
-This chart will be updated weekly through 2017-2018 flu season, which will extend through May 2018.
+This chart will be updated weekly through 2018-2019 flu season.
 The data fluctuates based on health provider reporting.

 Deaths Associated with Flu and Pneumonia in Douglas County